TheCaptainCraken/blog/content/posts/garbage_collector/index.md

 To comprehend the magic behind garbage collection, let's dive into one of the fundamental techniques employed in memory management: reference counting.
 This technique serves as the backbone for many garbage collectors, including the one I developed for the C programming language.

 At its core, reference counting operates on a simple principle: every time an object is referenced or pointed to, a counter associated with that object is incremented.
 Conversely, when a reference to that object is no longer needed or goes out of scope, the counter is decremented.
-The magic happens when this counter hits zero—it signifies that the object is no longer in use and can be safely deallocated.
+The magic happens when this counter hits zero: it signifies that the object is no longer in use and can be safely deallocated.

 Imagine each object in your program as a unique entity with a personal tally of how many times it is being used.
 As references to the object come and go, its count fluctuates.
-When the count drops to zero, it's like the last person leaving a room, turning off the lights, and closing the door—it's no longer needed, and the memory it occupies can be released.
+When the count drops to zero, it's like the last person leaving a room, turning off the lights, and closing the door: it's no longer needed, and the memory it occupies can be released.

 ### The Dance of Memory Management in C